cardano-foundation/developer-portal/docs/cardano-integration/installing-cardano-node.md

 ---
 id: installing-cardano-node
 title: Compiling and Installing cardano-node and cardano-cli from source
-sidebar_label: Installing cardano-node and cardano-cli from source
+sidebar_label: Installing Cardano Node and CLI
 description: This guide shows how to build and install the cardano-node and cardano-cli from the source-code for all major Operating Systems
+image: ./img/og-developer-portal.png
 ---

 import Tabs from '@theme/Tabs';